 - Use cheap and locally available materials—bamboo and nipa—for a small operation or backyard operation.

 - Construct pig houses on a slightly sloping, well-drained area so that it will not become too muddy and inconvenient to work in.

-- When the pigs are about 1 week of age, start feeding them with a good pre-starter ration.
+- When the pigs are about one week of age, start feeding them with a good pre-starter ration.

-- Different rations are given at different stages of growth but a shift in ration should be done gradually so as not to upset the pigs' normal feeding behavior.
-Always allow a transition period of at least 1 week before making changes.
+- Different rations are given at different stages of growth, but a shift in ration should be done gradually so as not to upset the pigs' normal feeding behavior.
+Always allow a transition period of at least one week before making changes.